 Limestone flour for horses

-Calcium for horses is an important mineral for whole body health.
-As an important structural mineral most calcium in the horse body can be found in the teeth and bones.
+Calcium, also know as limestone flour for horses is an important mineral for whole body health.
+As an important structural mineral most calcium in the body can be found in the teeth and bones.
+It is a natural source of calcium which supports healthy growth and the general maintenance of bones and teeth.

-Through analysis of forage we can confidently advise our clients on how much calcium you might need to feed to your horse.
+Through analysis of forage we can confidently advise our clients on how much calcium you might need to feed.
 Usually horses in light to moderate work will be adequately supplied by calcium in the grass, hay or haylage they eat.
 Horses eating alfalfa and beet pulp, which are both high in calcium, are also exposed to high levels of naturally chelated calcium.

 Benefits of calcium for horses